Do you have a blog to do list? It’s important to have an action plan of activities to be undertaken daily, weekly, and monthly.

 What If You Don’t Get Everything Done?

-Another potential issue is that you might not actually manage to get everything done on your blogging to do list.
+Another potential issue is that you might not actually manage to get everything done on your blog to do list.
 So what happens?

-Then review blogging to do list.
+Then review the blog to do list.
 If this happens it’s most likely because you were too ambitious, then try and learn how long it takes you to complete each task and do your best to avoid a repeat.

 - Todoist for balancing power and simplicity